Craniotomy: Seizure

 Seizure can occur intra- or post-operatively due to irritation of the cerebral cortex, which may cause abnormal electrical firing.
 Intra-operatively, seizure may be controlled by titrating the dosage of anesthetic agents or by administering antiepileptic drugs.
 It is also common to give patients anti-seizure medications for seven days post-operatively to prevent seizure.
 Traditionally this has been phenytoin, but now is increasingly levetiracetam as it has a lower risk of drug-drug interactions.

 Post-operative pain

 Post-craniotomy pain is common and moderate to severe in nature.
-This pain can be controlled through the use of scalp infiltrations, nerve scalp blocks, parecoxib, and morphine, morphine being the most effective in providing analgesia.
+This pain can be controlled through the use of scalp infiltrations, nerve scalp blocks, parecoxib, and morphine, which is usually the most effective drug in providing analgesia.